Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

   - Unify Raildriver code implementation, by cesarBLG; includes management of external devices different from Raildriver, plus two minor RD  code fixes (PR #757)
   - Refactored garbage generators (improves performance and memory management), by gpz (PR #813)
   - NEW: fix bug for master key delay option not working, by sweiland-openrails (PR#820)
+  - NEW: merge updated PR#813 Refactored garbage generators, by pzgulyas
+  - NEW: merge PR#732, improvements for air brakes, by cesarBLG, https://blueprints.launchpad.net/or/+spec/braking-enhancement